 Lastly on weaknesses, customer data shows there may be an issue with retention and loyalty.
 When competitors run price promotions, x% of Brand X consumers switch.
-This suggests the brand could do more to keep customers loyal and stop them switching.
+This suggests the brand could do more to keep customers loyal and stop them from switching.

 Looking more external to Brand X, we note competitors have been slow to go after social media.
 Combine that with our own strength in digital marketing, and it suggests there’s an opportunity to build up more of a competitive advantage in social.

-We also note a low sign-up rate to Brand X’s CRM program.
+We also note a low sign-up rate for Brand X’s CRM program.
 Combine that with the retention / loyalty weakness, and it suggests an opportunity to improve the brand’s CRM and loyalty activities.
 For example, to incentivise more people to sign up, or send out stronger communications and offers.

 Next, there’s an innovation opportunity.
 The SWOT identifies new purchase occasions Brand X don’t currently have products for, with 2 new products (X and Y) in development to launch this year.

 Lastly, it’s noted that the salesforce headcount is lower in Regions 2 and 3.
 So there’s an opportunity to put more salespeople into those regions to help with the switching issue.